NatVanG/PBI-Inspector/README.md

 ## <a id="gui"></a>Run from the graphical user interface (GUI)

+***Binaries***:
+- The self-contained (.NET 6.0 runtime included) Windows Forms application is available at: https://github.com/NatVanG/PBI-Inspector/releases/latest
+- For a leaner version (.NET 6.0 runtime not included) of the Windows Forms application see: https://github.com/NatVanG/PBI-Inspector/releases/tag/v1.8.2

 Running ```PBIXInspectorWinForm.exe``` presents the user with the following interface:

 ![WinForm 1](DocsImages/WinForm1.png)